 What to Expect on the Cruise

 The Lake Minnewanka Cruise is run by Pursuit, the same company that operates other iconic experiences in Banff like the Banff Gondola and Columbia Icefield Adventure.
-Their team has been guiding tours here for years; the cruise feels polished, informative, and relaxing all at once.
+Their team has been guiding tours here for years, and the cruise feels polished, informative, and relaxing all at once.

 There are four Lake Minnewanka boat cruise options to choose from:

-Junior Explorers: A highly interactive tour made especially for kids aged 6 – 12.
-Kids get a complimentary journal, while the grownups get one free kids’ ticket with each paying adult.
+A highly interactive tour made especially for kids aged 6–12.
+Kids get a complimentary journal, and adults get one free kids’ ticket with each paying adult.
 Two afternoon departures daily.

 A Journey Through Time and Nature

 As the boat pulls away from the dock, your guide will begin narrating the story of Lake Minnewanka.
 Aside from the amazing scenery, the stories are the best part of the Lake Minnewanka Cruise, so I won’t give away any details here.
-You’ll have to go and listen to them yourself!
+You’ll have to hear them for yourself.

 Read More

 Lake Minnewanka is a hot spot for wildlife sightings.
-You might spot:
+During your boat cruise you might spot:

 - Bighorn sheep scaling rocky outcrops above the lake.